Fraser-Greenlee/fastpages/_posts/2021-06-13-Making a Transformer-VAE with JAX.md

 ## How I made the Transformer

-I started by making a repo to hold the model code.

-This will be used by each trained model.
+The trained models will have their own git repos on the [model hub](https://huggingface.co/models) with the model code as a git submodule shared between all trained models.

 To make a new Flax Tranformer there's some boilerplate you'll need to start off with.

 **[config.py](https://github.com/Fraser-Greenlee/t5-vae-flax/blob/main/src/config.py)**

-Adds the extra configuration options your new transformer need:
+Adds the extra configuration options your new transformer will need:

 ```python
 from transformers.configuration_utils import PretrainedConfig